 You can uncover coverage problems that aren’t apparent from marketing materials by looking into the following:

-• Premiums dramatically lower than competitors: Insurance is one area where you rarely get something for nothing.
-Low premiums often indicate inferior coverage, higher deductibles, or providers cutting service quality corners.
+- Premiums dramatically lower than competitors: Insurance is one area where you rarely get something for nothing.
+Low premiums often indicate inferior coverage, higher deductibles, or providers cutting corners on service quality.

-• Promotional pricing with hidden catches: Discounts on first-year premiums often mask problems.
-These promotions may be funded by higher premiums later on.
-You might also get limited coverage during promotional periods.
+- Promotional pricing with hidden catches: Discounts on first-year premiums often mask problems.
+These promotions may be funded by higher premiums later, or you might get limited coverage during the promotional period.

 Quality insurance pricing follows predictable patterns, so watch out for offers that seem too good to be true.
-That said, be careful of claims processes as well.
+Be equally careful about the claims process.

 Claims Processes